cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 ## Deprecations

 Version 8 is a fresh new start, where everything has been cleaned.
 But as the previous changes already require quite some work, **the following features still work in v8 but are deprecated**.
 They will be removed in v9.
-So there's no hurry, but as soon as you have some time, do the following changes too.

 ### `Map`-like operations